 Seoul is a city that never sleeps and gets busier at night once the locals leave their offices.
-The night markets in Seoul provide a unique insight into the Korean way of life and are just one of the many things to do here.
-If you want to shop like a local and taste local food, the best place to do that is at a Seoul night market where the streets are filled with stalls and the city is at its liveliest.
+The night markets in Seoul provide a different insight into the Korean way of life and are just one of the many unique things to do here.
+If you want to shop like a local and try delicious South Korean food, the best place to do that is at a Seoul night market where the streets are filled with stalls and the city is at its liveliest.

 While modern skyscrapers dominate the city's skyline, Seoul remains deeply authentic.
 Just by roaming through the streets, you will find palaces, temples, tombs of Kings and traditional markets with never-ending Korean street food.

 A night market in Korean is usually called a 'Bamdokkaebi Night Market'.
 Bamdokkaebi is a Korean word that consists of the phrases "bam" (night) and "dokkaebi" (goblin) meaning "goblin that comes out at night and disappears by morning".
 The night markets usually come out in the evening and can't be found during the day.